Wildlife reserves and protected landscapes

 Northern Ireland has a great variety of scenic countryside.
 Large areas of landscape of distinctive character and special scenic value have been designated Areas of Outstanding Natural Beauty (AONBs).
 In Northern Ireland there is no national park.

 AONB designation is designed to protect and enhance the qualities of each area and to promote their enjoyment by the public.

 Giant's Causeway and Causeway Coast World Heritage Site

-The Giant’s Causeway and Causeway Coast site is Northern Ireland’s only world heritage site and is home to a wealth of local history and legend.
+The Giant’s Causeway and Causeway Coast comprise Northern Ireland’s only World Heritage Site.
+History and legend are linked to the Giant's Causeway.
 The site is managed by the National Trust.